-D33Light is the name of my brand, I created to communicate my philosophy of incorporating light and color into life.
-I’m a firm believer that a colorful environment impacts mode, creativity, and success.
-This is why I chose to surround myself with color and work with bold and beautiful hues.
+D33Light, a brand connecting the philosophy of incorporating light and positivity into all areas of my life.
+I’m a firm believer that a light-filled, colorful environment impacts mode, creativity, and success.

-My art influence comes from various parts of the world and my experiences with travel, dance, and yoga.
-I use a wide variety of techniques and patterns that stem from traditional Indian henna influences as Asian designs influenced by my travels.
+As a mixed-media, graphite, and public artist, I am influenced by experiences of travel, dance, and yoga.
+I use a wide variety of techniques and patterns that stem from traditional Indian culture as well as design influences such as realism and serialism.

-My work is deeply dedicated to the message of self-care, self-sustenance, and self-healing through movement and art.
-My creative process is very spiritual, organic, and intuitive.
-I like to explore light and dark by using glow-in-the-dark paint and also structure and depth by creating rough and crystalline surfaces into my work.
+I am deeply dedicated to my creative process which is spiritual, organic, and intuitive, and my work which encourages the message of self-care, self-sustenance, and self-healing through movement and art.
+I enjoy the exploration of light and dark by using glow-in-the-dark paint, and structure and depth by creating rough and crystalline surfaces.

-Art, music, and dance are all healing practices for me and I hope to depict how yoga can be medicinal and self-healing for any practitioner.
-I think of my art as a huge part of my spiritual practice and growth.
 My process usually involves chanting, movement, or meditation before I begin, and music and mantra while I create.
 I spend most of my days taking care of my family but always have the practice of art to help me cope, reflect, and balance my life.
-It is the most important method of self-care and passion for me.
+It is the most passionate method of self-care for me.

-In 2018 I made a huge decision to begin referring to myself as a professional Artist and have not looked back.
-As a self-taught public artist, there are many aspects of the industry that are new to me, but I have a desire to make my art accessible to everyday people and continuously grow, learn and create in the community.
-With this in mind, I primarily show my work at public venues and expect to be able to create murals in the near future.
+In 2017 I made a huge decision to begin referring to myself as a professional Artist and have not looked back.
+As a self-taught public artist, there are many aspects of the industry that are new to me, but I have a desire to make my art accessible to everyday people and continuously grow, learn and create in my community.
 I hope you join me on my journey of life as an artist.

-was born in the UK and moved to Canada at age 11.
-Life in the UK was predominantly different, in that my school had a 90% Southeast Asian population.
-I had a huge culture shock moving to a community where I was the minority.
-It was a very strange way to discover my identity and understand who I was and whom I was becoming.
+Born in the UK, I immigrated to Canada at age 11.
+Life in the UK was predominantly surrounded by people of South-Asian descent with a strong connection to my heritage and culture.
+Moving to Canada was a huge culture shock, and I was now a minority.
+It was a very strange way to discover my identity and understand who I am and whom I was becoming.

-In my small community, I had the opportunity to showcase my Indian heritage through performing classical and Bollywood dance, and various Indian folk dances (Raas, Garba, and Bhangra) as well as starting a bridal henna business with my mother at the age of 15.
-These experiences impacted my love for art and movement and creativity and molded my artistic mind.
-In my late teens after my first heartbreak, I visited Yasodhara Ashram in Kootenay Bay BC for two weeks on a Karma Yoga experience to heal and begin my journey into self-discovery.
-I had the opportunity to dig deep and reflect on the type of person i wanted to be.
+However, In my small community, I had the opportunity to showcase my Indian heritage through performing classical and Bollywood dances, and various Indian folk dances (Raas, Garba, and Bhangra) as well as starting a bridal henna business with my mother at the age of 15.
+These experiences impacted my love for art, movement, creativity and molded my artistic mind.
+In my late teens, I visited Yasodhara Ashram in Kootenay Bay BC for two weeks on a Karma Yoga experience and began a journey into self-discovery.
+I had the opportunity to dig deep and reflect on the type of person I wanted to be.

 Soon after, I lost a very dear family member to cancer and processed my grief with action.
 I was committed to making a difference and raising awareness and this inspired me to organize a fundraiser for cancer research.
 With 5 friends and professors, we pledged to shave our heads and donate the hair to Locks For Love.
 We raised over $7000 in cancer research and I was blown away by how community support could heal and create change.

-The loss of my long locks changed my perception of beauty, and I realized that the immense amount of time I was spending cultivating my outer appearance was in such vain.
-It was an awakening and the next step in my journey of learning about nonattachment and renunciation.
+The loss of my long locks changed my perception of beauty, and I realized that the immense amount of time I was spending cultivating my outer appearance was in vain.
+It was an awakening step in learning about nonattachment and renunciation.

 Soon after graduation from the University of Saskatchewan, I decided to travel and teach ESL in Japan.
-It was where I met the love of my life, immersed myself in a completely different world of culture and language, and meet people from around the world.
-It was life-changing and epic.
-From there I visited Thailand and decided to return to Canada, still in love, doing long distance.
+It was where I immersed myself in a completely different, life-changing, and epic world of culture and language.

 Upon my return to Canada, I taught ESL to new immigrants and refugees and worked with women building life skills with various non-profits.
 I loved my work but I was a little lost.
 It was time to reassess where I was and think about whether or not i was living my purpose.

-I now live in the beautiful city of Olympia with my husband and two young children.
+I now live in the beautiful city of Olympia with my family.